evnbr/bindery/docs/docs.md

   render: function(element, number) {
     return '<i>' + number + '</i>: Link to ' + element.href;
   }
 }),
 {% endhighlight %}

+##### `Bindery.FullBleedPage`
+Removes the selected element from the ordinary flow of the book and places it on its own page.
+Good for displaying figures and imagery.
+You can use CSS to do your own layout on this page— `width: 100%; height: 100%` will fill the whole bleed area.
+- `selector:` Which elements the rule should be applied to.
+- `continue:` Where to resume the book flow after adding the full bleed page
+  - `'same'` `default` Continues back where the element was, so there's not a blank gap before the page.
+Note that this usually results in a different order than your original markup
+  - `'next'` Continues on a new page
+  - `'left'` Continues on the next left page, inserting another page when appropriate
+  - `'right'` Continues on the next right page, inserting another page when appropriate
+- `rotate:` Optionally add a rotation the full-bleed content
+  - `'none'` `default`
+  - `'clockwise'` The top will become the left edge
+  - `'counterclockwise'` The top will become the right edge
+  - `'inward'` The top will become the outside edge
+  - `'outward'` The top will become the inside edge

+{% highlight js %}
+Bindery.FullBleedPage({
+  selector: '.big-figure',
+  continue: 'same'
+}),
+{% endhighlight %}

+##### `Bindery.FullBleedSpread`
+The same as [`FullBleedPage`](#binderyfullbleedpage), but places the element across two pages.
+- `selector:` Which elements the rule should be applied to.
+- `continue:` Where to resume the book flow after adding the full bleed element
+  - `'same'` `default` Continue where the element was, so there's not a blank gap before the spread.
+  - `'next'` Continues on a new page after the spread.
+  - `'left'` Continues on the next left page after the spread
+  - `'right'` Continues on the next right page after the spread
+- `rotate:` Optionally add a rotation the full-bleed content
+  - `'none'` `default`
+  - `'clockwise'` The top will become the left edge
+  - `'counterclockwise'` The top will become the right edge

+{% highlight js %}
+Bindery.FullBleedSpread({
+  selector: '.wide-figure',
+  continue: 'next',
+  rotate: 'clockwise',
+}),
+{% endhighlight %}

+##### `Bindery.Continuation`
+If you want to customize the design when an element splits across two pages.
+[See example](/bindery/example-viewer/#7_custom_continuation).
+- `selector` Which elements the rule should be applied to.
+- `hasContinuationClass` Applied to elements that will continue onto the next page. `Optional`
+- `isContinuationClass` Applied to elements that started on a previous page. `Optional`

+{% highlight js %}
+Bindery.Continuation({
+  selector: 'p',
+  hasContinuationClass: 'my-continues',
+  isContinuationClass: 'my-from',
+}),
+{% endhighlight %}